SforAiDl/twitter-sanity/README.md

-# twitter-sanity
+# Twitter Sanity

-A python tool to recommend relevant and important tweets from your Twitter feed.
+**A python tool to recommend relevant and important tweets from your Twitter feed.**